 Disa crassicornis, a deciduous species found in damp grassland, or forest margins and rock ledges in the Eastern Cape, Transkei, Lesotho and KwaZulu-Natal, is summer growing.
 It has large sweetly scented white to cream flowers with purple or pink markings.
 It is a very attractive species, but difficult to cultivate.
 Photos by Cameron McMaster.
 Photo 2 was taken at Mt.
 Kubusie in the Amatola Mountains of the Eastern Cape.
 Photos 3-6 were taken at Aurora Peak, Maclear, February 2008.

 Disa cylindrica is species that grows from 7 to 34 cm and has yellow green flowers that are almost spurless and blooms after fire.
 It is found in seeps or damp sandstone slopes from the western Cape to the Eastern Cape (Tulbagh to Cape Peninsula to Humansdorp.)
-Photos by Cameron McMaster taken near Napier in the Overberg.
+First three photos by Cameron McMaster taken near Napier in the Overberg.
+Fourth photo by Christopher Whitehouse, taken at Phillipskop Mountain Reserve near Stanford.